MartinaAstridRodda/dphil-thesis/README.md

 4) wordcount 2.0.py: a very simple Python 3 wordcounting script that can be used to covert the output of the previous scripts from word tokens to word types, while also obtaining a token frequency count.

 5) proximity_1.4_centroid.py: a Python 3 script that calculates the centroid of a set of points in a multi-dimensional space and then calculates the distance of each point from said centroid.

+I have also included two Excel files that contain the raw(-ish) data for my thesis (more details are provided in the thesis text).
+These are called syntax_dataset.xlsx and semantics_dataset.xlsx.